I encourage my clients NOT to “read-talk” on video wherever possible.

-The presenters eye-line, facial positioning and angle of her chin are directed down.
+The presenter’s eye-line, facial positioning, and angle of her chin are directed down.
 This positioning limits her facial expressions and limits her eye contact with the camera lens (the viewer).
 If she were to look up to engage the camera, the constant head movement of looking up and down will resemble that of one of those nodding dog toys you see in the rear windows of cars.
-This movement can be very distracting on screen.
+This movement can be highly distracting on screen.

 Presenter 2 (bottom right)

-Use eye contact to create Impact
+Use Eye Contact to Create Impact

 When rehearsing or rewriting your notes, ask yourself the following questions:

 - Who am I talking or reading to?